gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 $code_llm_hyperbolic

-**Note**: For quick prototyping, the  [hyperbolic-gradio library](https://github.com/HyperbolicLabs/hyperbolic-gradio) makes it even easier to build chatbots on top of OpenAI models.
+Tip: For quick prototyping, the  <a href='https://github.com/HyperbolicLabs/hyperbolic-gradio'>hyperbolic-gradio library</a> makes it even easier to build chatbots on top of OpenAI models.

 ## Anthropic's Claude